May 1971: UH is invited to the Southwest Conference

 UH’s Plan & Negotiations

 Prior to the SWC meetings in College Station, the NCAA had increased the maximum number of regular season football games from 10 to 11.
 Fouke knew that this decision cleared one of the biggest roadblocks for UH.
-The SWC wanted to keep a round-robin schedule and also have the ability to play three out of conference games.
+The SWC wanted to keep a round-robin schedule and also have the ability to play three out-of-conference games.

 “It was the only thing that made this possible,” Fouke declared.
 “Working in 8 conference games in an 11-game schedule is no different than working in 7 conference games in a 10-game schedule.”